When Pattern-by-Pattern Works: Theoretical and Empirical Insights for Logistic Models with Missing Values: Details on Experimental Setting

 \subsection{Calibration measure}

-\citet{dimitriadis2021stable} proposes a consistent approach to recalibrate probability estimations.
+\citet{dimitriadis2021stable} proposes a consistent approach to recalibrate probability estimations using isotonic regression (via the Pool-Adjacent-Violators algorithm).
 A decomposition of the Brier score is constructed from this recalibration.
-The Miscalibration (MCB) component of this decomposition is defined as the difference between the mean Brier score of the original forecast probabilities, $\esp[(\eta - Y)^2]$, and the mean Brier score of the suitably recalibrated probabilities $\eta^c$, $\esp[(\eta^c - Y)^2]$.
-This means MCB quantifies the reduction in Brier score achieved by perfect recalibration, representing the forecast's deviation from perfect calibration.
+The Miscalibration (MCB) component is defined as the difference between the mean Brier score of the original forecast probabilities, $\eta$, and the mean Brier score of the suitably recalibrated probabilities, $\eta^c$: Here, $\eta^c$ represents the isotonic estimator of the true event probability.
+Consequently, MCB quantifies the reduction in Brier score achieved by perfect recalibration, representing the forecast's deviation from perfect calibration.
 This score is implemented via the \textsc{R} package \texttt{reliabilitydiag}.